MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.CArray.api.md

 ```

 #### Brief
-Sorts the content of the array in descending order, from beginning to end or between two input indices.
+Sorts the content of the array in descending order, from beginning to end or only sorting the values between two input indices.

 #### Parameters
 > *low* => the start index